Blog Archives

 Opening the used cup gave some insight into the workings.
 As you’d expect with a mass-market breakfast tea, they used CTC (crush, tear, curl) processed leaves, broken into quite small pieces.
 This provides the large surface area needed for the accelerated brewing process Keurig uses.

-I understand you can purchase special K-Cups to fill yourself.
+I understand you can purchase special empty K-Cups to fill yourself.
 It would be interesting to play around with whole-leaf teas and tweak the amount of leaf.
 Unfortunately, since you can’t adjust water temperature, the Keurig would destroy delicate white or green teas, and since you can’t adjust steep times, it would produce bitter oversteeped pu-erh or Darjeeling.

 Interestingly, I took a look at the list of tea K-Cups on Keurig’s website, and it does include green and white tea.
 I’m guessing that their target audience probably uses boiling water in green tea anyway, and doesn’t realize it’s not supposed to taste like that.
 Most of their 50 selections are black tea, of course, and many are herbal tisanes rather than tea.
 There are a couple of chai selections there, and I’m guessing those would work.